Kong/insomnia-docs/docs/insomnia/pre-request-script.md

 ### Variables Intepolation

 The `replaceIn` method can render a string with existing variables.
-For example, this script intepolates a string with the variable `name`.
+For example, this script interpolates a string with the variable `name`.

 ```javascript
 insomnia.environment.set('name', 'pre-request script');